aiven/aiven-docs/docs/products/postgresql/concepts/high-availability.md

 node is used to make a failover decision.
 The standby node is then promoted as the new primary and immediately starts serving clients.
 A new replacement node is automatically scheduled and becomes the new standby node.
-There is no data loss in this scenario.
+Data loss in this scenario is close to zero.

-If all the primary and standby nodes fail at the same time or if all the primary nodes fail while standby nodes are being recovered, new nodes are automatically scheduled for creation to become the new primary and standby.
+If the primary node and all the standby nodes fail at the same time or if the primary node fail while all the standby nodes are being recovered, new nodes are automatically scheduled for creation to become the new primary and standby.
 The primary node is restored from the latest available backup, which can involve some degree of data loss.
 Any write